Draft agreements have been published which, if ratified, should allow for a continued free flow...

 - Unlike civil claims, the parties do not risk costs if they have not mediated.
 There is a fee payable for mediation.

-- Alternatively, the parties can agree a settlement agreement without the use of ACAS, although in order to be valid certain criteria must be satisfied, such as the individual must take independent legal advice.
+- Alternatively, the parties can agree a settlement agreement without the use of ACAS, although to be valid certain criteria must be satisfied, such as the individual must take independent legal advice.

 - Terms of settlement frequently involve the withdrawal of the claim from the tribunal, waiver of all claims and/or any subject access requests by the employee and an agreement that both parties will keep the terms of the settlement confidential.